atsushieno/aap-core/docs/GUI_INTERNALS.md

 ### What is still public but semantically stale

-The comments and implied model in `aap/ext/gui.h` are stale relative to the current implementation.
+The old comments and implied model in `aap/ext/gui.h` were stale relative to the current implementation.

 Examples: